Are You Using Good Form? Analyzing Exercise Form With Kris Gethin

 So I thought I'd bring some science to the table for Tiger Fitness readers.
-I always test I never guess.
+I always test, I never guess.
 This is exactly the same with my Kaged Muscle supplements.
-Everything is tested over and over again to prove their worthiness and value.
+Everything is tested over and over again to prove their worth and value.

 Whilst in Florida last November I was hooked up to an EMG (electromyography) machine.
 This accurately measures how effective you are at recruiting muscle fibers across your muscle groups at any given moment, including when you're training.

 When doing a chest press it might show that somebody is using recruiting 40% of their chest fibers, 30% from their triceps and 30% from their shoulders.
 In somebody else these readings will differ, depending on their ability to isolate the muscle they are trying to train at that given moment.

 The more muscle fibers you can recruit locally within the muscle you're training, the more you can grow.

 You get the picture, it basically tells you if you're training is effective or not.

 My EMG results came back and concluded that my training style is highly effective at recruiting muscle fibers in a localized area of my body.
 If I'm training back I'm good at recruiting fibers in that area.
 If I'm training legs I'm good at igniting muscle fiber involvement there too.